microsoft/tilecode/manual.md

 ![paint art](pics/paintPuppy1.JPG)

 Move your cursor down to edit the bitmap (using the A button to apply the currently selected color).
 Press B to move from the bitmap pane to the color selector.
-After selecting a color, move your cursor back to the bitmap pane to resume coloring.
+Selecting a color will send the cursor back to the bitmap pane so you can quickly resume coloring where you left off.
 We have colored the puppy's eyes red:

 ![paint art](pics/paintPuppy2.JPG)